 Four or more overlapping broods in the south, two or three in the north.

-Larvae feed on Violets & Pansy (Viola), Flax (Linum), Passion Vine (Passiflora), Moonseed (Menispermum), Mayapple (Podophyllum), Stonecrop (Sedum), Purslane (Portulaca) and others.
+Larvae feed on Violets & Pansy (Viola), Flax (Linum), Passion Vine (Passiflora), Damiana (Turnera), Moonseed (Menispermum), Mayapple (Podophyllum), Stonecrop (Sedum), Purslane (Portulaca) and others.
 Adults are fond of flowers, and especially seem to like Thistles and yellow Composites.
 They also frequently visit damp ground.